 This is a highly selective undergraduate research program, with a limit on the number of students selected to participate.

-If you are chose to participate in the program, you are expected to be flexible, adaptable, committed to academics, and able to appreciate the unique differences of cultures in China.
+If chosen to participate in the program, you are expected to be flexible, adaptable, committed to academics, and able to appreciate the unique differences of cultures in China.
 If selected, you will serve as an ambassador of USC and the USC Viterbi School of Engineering.

 Benefits of Research Abroad